Skip to main content

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)

 Blood is a remarkable connective tissue that links every cell of the body to the organs that maintain homeostasis.
-It consists of formed elements such as red blood cells, white blood cells, and platelets that are suspended in a liquid extracellular matrix called plasma.
-Together, these components create an internal transport system that delivers oxygen, nutrients, and signaling molecules while removing carbon dioxide and metabolic wastes.
+It is made of formed elements, including erythrocytes (red blood cells), leukocytes (white blood cells), and platelets (thrombocytes), suspended in a liquid extracellular matrix called plasma.
+Together, these components create an internal transport system that delivers oxygen, nutrients, hormones, and other signaling molecules while removing carbon dioxide and metabolic wastes.

-Exchange between plasma and the interstitial fluid occurs only within the thin walls of the capillaries, where materials move by diffusion and bulk flow.
-As blood circulates under pressure generated by the heart, it must remain contained within the vessels.
-When the wall of a vessel is damaged, the blood’s cellular and protein systems activate hemostasis, which prevents blood loss through clot formation while maintaining normal fluidity in the rest of the circulation.
+Although blood travels through vessels throughout the body, exchange with body tissues occurs mainly across the thin walls of capillaries.
+At these microscopic vessels, materials move between plasma and IF by diffusion, filtration, and reabsorption.
+Because blood circulates under pressure generated by the heart, it must stay contained within the vessels.
+When a vessel wall is damaged, platelets and plasma proteins activate hemostasis, a protective process that prevents blood loss through clot formation while keeping the rest of the circulation fluid.

 Blood is more than a transport fluid.
-It plays key roles in defense, communication, and the regulation of temperature and pH.
-Each cellular component has a specialized role.
-Erythrocytes carry oxygen to tissues, leukocytes defend against infection, and platelets help coordinate clotting and repair.
-In later chapters, you will see how these blood functions integrate with the immune and respiratory systems to sustain life.
+It also helps defend the body, communicate between organs, regulate body temperature, stabilize pH, and maintain fluid balance.
+Each formed element has a specialized role.
+Erythrocytes transport oxygen and help carry carbon dioxide, leukocytes defend against infection and abnormal cells, and platelets help coordinate clotting and vessel repair.
+In later chapters, you will see how blood connects with the cardiovascular, respiratory, immune, and renal systems to sustain life.

 14: Blood is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by LibreTexts.